ethanmad/www.ethanmad.com/content/about.md

 I'm Ethan Madison, a current high school senior at Harvard-Westlake School in Los Angeles.
 Next year, I'll be a computer science student at the University of Michigan--Ann Arbor.

+I have a dog named Hugo, which is part of the reason I chose Hugo as my static site generator.

 This website serves as a blog and project showcase.
 I'll try to make a writeup for each project I complete and maybe make some other posts.
 We'll see.